OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

     other or that module run ends with successfully.

 test case
+    The test methods testing one particular topic or feature are in one test case class.

+    From another point of view, one test case class contains all tests which require the same preparation and cleanup steps.
     In other words, a *test case* class contains all tests which are using the same *test fixture*.

-    The is also a general :class:`~gunittest.case.TestCase` class which all concrete test case classes should inherit from to get all GRASS-specific testing functionality and also to be found by the testing framework.
+    There is also a general :class:`~gunittest.case.TestCase` class which all concrete test case classes should inherit from to get all GRASS-specific testing functionality and also to be found by the testing framework.

 test suite
-    A *test suite*, or also *testsuite*, is a set of tests focused on one topic, functionality or unit.
+    A *test suite*, or also *testsuite*, is a set of tests focused on one topic, functionality or unit (similarly to test case).
     In GRASS GIS, it is a set of files in one ``testsuite`` directory.
-The test files in one ``testsuite`` directory are expected to test what is in the parent directory of a given ``testsuite`` directory.
+    The test files in one ``testsuite``
+    directory are expected to test what is in the parent directory of a given ``testsuite`` directory.
 This is used to organize tests in the source code and also to generate test reports.